 Tel: 028 9024 9944

 In England and Wales, you can get further information about applying for criminal injuries compensation from the Criminal Injures Compensation Authority at www.justice.gov.uk.

-The details of the crime and injuries that must be entered on the claim form are important and if you are completing the form you may want to consult an experienced adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+The details of the crime and injuries that must be entered on the claim form are important and if you are completing the form you may want to consult an experienced adviser, for example, at Citizens Advice Bureau.
+You can search for your nearest Citizens Advice.

 The amount of compensation will depend on what the offender can afford to pay, but the maximum is £5,000.
 If a criminal compensation order is made, the court will be responsible for making sure the offender pays.